Skip links

 To maintain workplace safety during federal holidays, consider the following tips:

-Fire Safety: Provide comprehensive knowledge and awareness to employees about fire safety, ensure fire alarms are correctly installed, and maintain holiday decorations.
+Fire Safety: Provide comprehensive knowledge and awareness to employees about this subject, ensure fire alarms are correctly installed, and maintain holiday decorations.

-Emergency Preparedness: Enforce effective emergency response plans by reviewing and updating safety protocols to address holiday-related risks.
+Emergency Preparedness: Enforce effective emergency response plans by reviewing and updating hazard control measures to address holiday-related risks.

 Alcohol Policies: Implement responsible and efficient alcohol service policies and train personnel to handle alcohol-related incidents.